sinamalakouti/sinamalakouti.github.io/_pages/about.md

 ---
 I'm a final-year Computer Science Ph.D. candidate at the University of Pittsburgh, advised by [Prof. Adriana Kovashka](https://people.cs.pitt.edu/~kovashka/).

-My research interests are computer vision, multimodal learning, and foundational models (understanding and generative), aiming to build robust and generalizable systems that can understand and reason about complex visual data.
+My research interests are computer vision, multimodal learning, and foundational models (Vision-Language Models, Multimodal LLMs, and Text-to-Image Diffusion Models), aiming to build robust and generalizable systems that can understand and reason about complex visual data.
 During my Ph.D., I have interned at Apple, eBay, and Amazon.
 Prior to that, I received my B.S. in Software Engineering from Amirkabir University of Technology, specializing in Artificial Intelligence, where I received an outstanding student award and visited Johannes Gutenberg University in Mainz as a research intern.

 I'm currently working on the following problems, with research appearing in ICLR'26, NeurIPS'25, CVPR'24, WACV'25, and BMVC'23: